brennanr7/Portfolio/README.md

 add.cpp - this file includes additional tests to ensure functionality

                  ---- COMPILE / RUN INSTRUCTIONS ----
-By typing make hw3 then doing ./hw3, the code will run.
+By typing make tree then doing ./tree, the code will run.

                 ---- DATA STRUCTURES / ALGORITHMS ----
 Data Structures used: The data structure used in hw3 is a binary search tree.